tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 helping you retain large quantities of information long-term.

 When using an SRS you create electronic flashcards.
+Flashcards test you on information contained in them, forcing you to actively recall what you've memorized.
-Each flashcard needs to be learned first, and then the system shows you this flashcard before you forget it, so you can maintain and strengthen your memories.
+The system shows you a flashcard before you forget it, so you can maintain and strengthen your memories.

 ## The forgetting curve

+Hermann Ebbinghaus discovered the forgetting curve back in nineteenth century.
 The forgetting curve shows how information or knowledge stored within the brain is lost over time if the individual makes no attempt to retain it.